Superbowy/Data_Structures/README.md

 - Array using malloc
 - Vector (dynamic array)
+- Doubly linked list
+- Double-ended queue (implemented with a dll)
+- Binary Tree
-- Double Queue (using a linked list)
+- Set (using a red-black tree)